 1797 Belle Grove Plantation, Middleton, VA

-Spring Valley, Minnesota.
-Small town banks employed the Greek Revival to suggest they were honorable and durable institutions.
+Small town banks employed the Greek Revival to suggest they were durable and safe.

-Circa 1854 I. Jenkins Mikell House, Charleston, South Carolina
+I. Jenkins Mikell House, c.
+1854, Charleston, South Carolina

-Greek Revival house served as Charleston Free Library for about thirty years.
-This was the library's new (1948) bookmobile, a Chevrolet panel truck with sides hinged to form canopies.
-Its mission was to bring the library's resources to rural residents.
+Greek Revival house was the Charleston Free Library for thirty years.
+Photo features new (1948) Chevrolet bookmobile with sides raised as canopies.
+Its mission was to take the library's resources to rural residents.

 1750 Redwood Library and Athenaeum, Newport, RI, by architect Peter Harrison